PoCInnovation/Pool2022/Software/day04/1 - Auth/Typescript/README.md

 Create an endpoint `/cookies/register` with a resolver on method `POST`.

-The resolver must take as `body` parameter :
+The resolver must take as `body` parameter:

 ```json
 {